 Goodwill is tested using a two-step process.
 The first step is to identify a potential impairment, and the second step measures the amount of the impairment loss, if any.
 Goodwill is considered impaired if the carrying amount of the reporting unit's goodwill exceeds its estimated fair value.
 Voxx's reporting units that carry goodwill are Hirschmann, Invision and Klipsch.
 Effective December 1, 2012, the Company realigned its subsidiaries into three operating segments based upon the Company's products and internal organizational structure (see Note 13).
 These operating segments are the Automotive, Premium Audio and Consumer Accessories segments.
 The Hirschmann and Invision reporting units are located within the Automotive segment with goodwill balances of \$60,611 and \$7,374, respectively, at February 28, 2013 and the Klipsch reporting unit is located within the Premium Audio segment with a goodwill balance of \$78,695 at February 28, 2013, for the purposes of evaluating goodwill for impairment.
 The Company estimates the fair value of the reporting units based on discounted future cash flows, as well as consideration of each reporting unit's equity value to the market capitalization of the Company's stock.
-We primarily relied on the discounted future cash flows as the full effect of the ongoing earning potential of the Company's newest Klipsch and Hirschmann acquisitions may not be fully reflected in the Company considered its segment realignment on December 1, 2012 a triggering event and evaluated the goodwill at the three reporting units for impairment as of this date and rolled forward this impairment test and roll forward completed in the fourth quarter of Fiscal 2013, the fair values of the reporting units are in excess of the related carrying values.
+We primarily relied on the discounted future cash flows as the full effect of the ongoing earning potential of the Company's newest Klipsch and Hirschmann acquisitions may not be fully reflected in the Company considered its segment realignment on December 1, 2012 a triggering event and evaluated the goodwill at the three reporting units for impairment as of this date and rolled forward this impairment test to February 28, 2013, the date at which the Company performs its annual impairment test.
+Based upon this impairment test and roll forward completed in the fourth quarter of Fiscal 2013, the fair values of the reporting units are in excess of the related carrying values.